2008, 2009, 2012 and 2016

 Hawker Hurricane IIB ('Z2315/JU-E').
 The Hurricane was designed in 1934 and entered service in 1937 as the fastest fighter in service by 100 mph.
 By 1939 500 were in service with eventually 32 squadrons being equipped with them.
 Hurricanes shot down more enemy aircraft during the Battle of Britain than all the other air and ground defences combined.
 They later were used in North Africa and in the Far East against Japan.

 The static example on display has been constructed using parts recovered from at least one crash site in Russia.
-Two Hurricane squadrons (310 and 242) operated from Duxford during WW2 and were flown by Czech pilots, commanded by Douglas Bader.
+Two Hurricane squadrons (310 and 242) operated from Duxford during the World War Two and were flown by Czech pilots, commanded by Douglas Bader.

 Percival Proctor III (LZ766 / G-ALCK)